 The law of supply states that the supply increases as the price increases, and falls when prices fall.
 Because demand decreases when prices increase and vice versa, there is an inverse relationship between demand for the product and its supply.

 Because of differences in the efficiency that each producer can produce a product and because of differences in the desirability of producing a product, each producer will have their own supply schedule — the amount that they are willing to supply at each price.
 The aggregate or market supply schedule equals the sum of all individual supply schedules.
-Likewise, the sum of the supply curve of each supplier is equal to the market supply.
+Likewise, the sum of the supply curve of each supplier = the market supply.
 Below is an example of the supply schedule of cantaloupes at each price between $1 and $5 by the only 2 farmers at a farmer's market.

 Changes in price simply shifts the amount supplied along the supply curve.
 A higher price provides an incentive to increase the supply of a product.
 However, there may be diminishing returns in trying to increase the resources needed to produce a product in a short timeframe.